archatelain/code-for-eco-532/poly.md

 restore
 ```

-> **Exercise**
->
+---

-> Coding is like LEGOs.
+**Exercise:** Coding is like LEGOs.
 You need to look at every piece individually before building something.
 Tear apart the code above using the "help" command.
 Do some tests on your own.
 Let me know which commands remain unclear to you.

+---

 ### 4. Graphs